Sir William Legge, 7th Earl of Dartmouth1

 F, #12766, b.
 27 February 1831, d.
 8 June 1856

-Lady Victoria Susan Chetwynd-Talbot was born on 27 February 1831.1 She was the daughter of Henry John Chetwynd-Talbot, 18th Earl of Shrewsbury and Lady Sarah Elizabeth Beresford.
-She died on 8 June 1856 at age 25, unmarried.2
+Lady Victoria Susan Chetwynd-Talbot was born on 27 February 1831.1 She was the daughter of Henry John Chetwynd-Talbot, 18th Earl of Shrewsbury and Lady Sarah Elizabeth Beresford.2 She died on 8 June 1856 at age 25, unmarried.2

 Citations

-1. [S2456] Curator of Kiplin Hall, "re: Talbot Family," e-mail message from unknown author e-mail (unknown address) to Darryl Roger Lundy, 11 October 2007.
-Hereinafter cited as "re: Talbot Family".
+1. [S2456] Curator of Kiplin Hall, "re: Talbot Family," e-mail message to Darryl Roger Lundy, 11 October 2007.
+Hereinafter cited as "re: Talbot Family."

-Lady Gertrude Frances Chetwynd-Talbot
+Lady Gertrude Frances Chetwynd-Talbot1

 F, #12767, b.
 21 March 1840, d.
 30 September 1906